1979 Arizona Wildcats football team: San Diego State

 Arizona traveled to San Diego to face the Aztecs.
 It was the second consecutive game that the Wildcats played in California (they had lost at USC the week before).
 San Diego State had replaced Arizona as a member of the WAC before the season.

 The Wildcats were no match for the Aztecs as they gave up six touchdowns in an ugly loss.
+To date, this remains Arizona’s most recent loss to San Diego State on the road.

 Arizona State

-In the rivalry game against Arizona State, the Wildcats did not have to deal with former ASU coach Frank Kush, who was dismissed earlier in the season due to an incident that involved on of his players.
+In the rivalry game against Arizona State, the Wildcats did not have to deal with former ASU coach Frank Kush, who was dismissed earlier in the season due to an incident that involved one of his players.
 Kush had dominated the Wildcats since he became coach in 1958, which led to the Sun Devils gaining the upper hand in the rivalry.

 In the game itself, both teams were tied in the closing seconds.
-Wildcat kicker Brett Weber attempted a potential game-winning field goal, but missed it as time expired which would have ended the game in a tie.
+Wildcat kicker Brett Weber attempted a potential game-winning field goal, but missed it as time expired which would have led to the rivalry’s first-ever tie (which would not happen until 1987).
 However, ASU was penalized for going offsides, in which it gave Weber a second chance.
 Weber then successfully converted the kick to give the Wildcats their first win in Tempe since 1961.
 Weber's kick was known to Wildcat fans as “The Kick”.
 The win guaranteed the Wildcats of a winning record for the first time in the Mason era.